iam-rahul-sah/GitTutorials/README.md

 - Not to do - Not just cram everything into one single commit.

-**Note** - Once commit should only include change to a specific topic.
+**Note** - One commit should only include change to a specific topic.

-- Use staging are to select files that are related to changes for a specific topic and then do a commit.
+- Use staging area to select files that are related to changes for a specific topic and then do a commit.
 We can consequently make other commit for other changes.

 **Adding a patch of code to the stagging area:**

-Patch: A part or small chunck of code that you have changed.
+Patch: A "patch" is a part or small chunck of code that you have changed.

 - `git add -p <filename>`

 Now git ask if we want to add the patch to staging area or not for each patch consecutively.
-Press 'Y' for yes or 'n' for no.
+Press 'Y' for yes, 'n' for no or 'e' for manually selecting the patch.

 **The perfect commit message**
 1. Subject = Concise summary of what happened.
 1. Body = More detailed explanation(what is now different than before)

+**Note**: Body is note displayed in log when we want the summary or a brief of the commit history.

 **Creating a commit message with a subject and a body**
 When we commit a message in our code editor.
 The first line of commit is the subject then we have to leave one line after that and now we can add a body to the commit.

 [Index](https://github.com/iam-rahul-sah/GitTutorials#git-tutorials)